gidaszewski/gidaszewski/README.md

 As a seasoned backend developer with experience in web development, I excel in crafting bespoke solutions that empower clients to optimize productivity and streamline operations.
 Specializing in Python, I am driven by a passion for leveraging cutting-edge technology to deliver tailored software solutions that address the unique needs of businesses.

-I am an organized, proactive, and detail-oriented person with the ability to lead projects and work effectively with other departments.
-My analytical approach, combined with excellent communication skills in English, has allowed me to meet and exceed objectives in various projects.
-I am passionate about learning new technologies and improving my skills as a web developer and data analyst.

 ### More about me:

 - Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.